International Spring School in Global Health 2025

 - A Bachelor or Master's Degree in epidemiology, computer science, bioinformatics, public health, global health, environmental sciences, biostatistics, biomedicine, or a related discipline.

 - Advanced level of English and/or Spanish, depending on the teaching language of the modules selected.
+An advanced level of reading comprehension in English.

 - Any module-specific requirements (see the Module descriptions)